zforster/bluemarbles/README.md

 #### Cloud Opacity

-Defaulted to 3.
+By default cloud opacity varies by random choice between 1, 2, 3 and 4.

-To increase cloud opacity, alter main.py and set CLOUD_STRENGTH to a higher value than the default.
+To increase cloud opacity, alter main.py and set CLOUD_STRENGTH to a static higher value like 4.

-To reduce cloud visibility set lower.
+To reduce cloud visibility set lower, something like 1 or 2.

 #### Ice Cap Length

-Defaulted to 0.7.
+Defaulted to between 0.3 and 1 (inclusive).

-To make ice caps more prominent raise the ice cap strength, to reduce, lower the value.
+To make ice caps more prominent raise the ice cap strength to a static higher value like 1, to reduce, lower the value to say 0.3.

 To alter, edit main.py and set ICE_CAP_STRENGTH to your custom value.

+#### Atmosphere Thickness
+Defaulted to between 1 and 1.6 (inclusive).

+To set a dense and thick atmosphere, set to static higher value like 2.

+To set a thin atmosphere set to a low value like 0.5 or 1.

+To alter, edit main.py and set ATMOSPHERE_STRENGTH to your custom value.